wilroda/obidosLagoon/README.md

         - How many things to find to complete a level, to populate the quest log or other UI thingies.
         - The name of those things to populate the quest log.

+**State sytem**

+Objects can have a state, and state can be changed in simple ways (integer variables)

 **Object Click Actions:**
 - Modular system where each action is a sperate script that can be added to an object, this way objects can have various actions fire at the same time.
 For example I click on an animal to "find" it and at the same time it displays some dialogue.